Television and Satellite TV

 Digital TV Broadcasts in the Netherlands

-Dutch public television, supported by the government, operates three national channels:
+Dutch public television, supported by the government, operates three national channels (all in Dutch):

 There are several nationwide channels operated by commercial broadcasters: